Radar, Anti-Aircraft No. 3 Mk. 7

 Mk.
 7 developed from experiments in the mid-WWII era on auto-follow radar systems on the GL Mk.
 III radar and Searchlight Control radar systems.
-Production was not taken up at that time due to the imminent arrival of the SCR-584.
+Production was not taken up at that time due to the imminent arrival of the SCR-584, which had the same feature.
 The concept was studied again in the immediate post-war era, further improvements made, and put into production starting in 1952.
 About 365 were made in three major production runs, the last ordered in 1954.

 The unit was housed in an air-conditioned trailer that was significantly smaller and more portable than the World War II-era SCR-584 and GL Mk.
 III radars it replaced; the Blue Cedar weighed about 5 short tons, compared to about double that for the SCR-584.
 It was normally towed by an AEC Matador artillery tractor unit, as opposed to requiring a semi-trailer.
 It could be emplaced and operational in under an hour, automatically feeding data though synchros to the gunnery computer and then directly to the guns.

 Blue Cedar was the primary gun-laying system for the Army through the 1950s.
 Beginning in 1953, the air defence mission began to move from the Army to the Royal Air Force, and from anti-aircraft artillery to surface-to-air missiles, which had their own radars.
 It remained in service with field units, notably the British Army of the Rhine, until 1957 when large AA guns began to be replaced by the Thunderbird missile.
 Some were converted into counter-battery radars known as the Mk.
 7(F).
 These, and other modifications for roles like weather balloon tracking, kept numbers of Blue Cedar in service well into the 1970s.